Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 - As a first time customer, I want to see what the website is selling.
 - As a first time customer, I would like to be able to navigate throughout the website easily.
-- As a first time customer, I would like to see an ABOUT section, displaying the appropiate information about the website.
+- As a first time customer, I would like to see an ABOUT section, displaying the appropriate information about the website.
 - As a first time customer, I would like to see a CONTACT page displaying all necessary contact information, such as a map, email address and phone numbers.

 ### **Searching For Cars**